 Dubbing your vocals is the process of doubling the lead part of a song.
-Whether you are adding dubbed vocals to key phrases in a verse or to highlight a whole section like the hook, dubbed phrases are a must, especially in mainstream genres like pop and r&b.
+Whether you are adding dubbed vocals to key phrases in a verse or highlighting a whole section like the hook, dubbed phrases are a must, especially in mainstream genres like pop and R&B.

 Related Post: How To Write Lyrics To A Beat

 In my early stages of songwriting and recording dubbed vocals, I missed out on so many opportunities to make certain parts of my song really pop.